Disney Dining Plan

 It's TOO MUCH food!
 Maybe if we were sumo wrestlers.
 Yes, it was hassle free, and we didn't have to bother with budgeting for food while at WDW — but we could never eat it all.

-We don't think the average 10- to 13-year old is going to be able to put away $51 worth of food every single day.
-Our own 'tweens and teenagers eat very well in Walt Disney World, and it almost always costs us less than $40 per day.
+We don't think the average 10- to 13-year old is going to be able to put away $60 worth of food every single day.
+Our own 'tweens and teenagers eat very well in Walt Disney World, and it almost always costs us less than $45 per day.
 When we spend more, it's usually because we're staying out late and eating a second or third round of snacks in the parks.
-While you can shift snack credits from one day to another, it means that you'll end up with no snacks on some days of your trip.
+While you can shift snack credits from one day to another, doing so means that you'll end up with no snacks on some days of your trip.

 Another factor working against most families is the limited availability of tables at Disney's best restaurants, especially those in the theme parks.
 For example, while approximately 30,000 people visit Epcot on an average day, fewer than 900 (3%) can get in to the popular and highly-rated Le Cellier steakhouse at the Canada pavilion.
 Reservations at top restaurants are highly sought after and most popular dining times are usually taken months in advance.
 The less popular restaurants still serve decent meals, but you have to ask yourself whether you'd choose to eat at those places if you were not on the dining plan.

 If you're still interested in the dining plan, book your restaurants as soon as possible, typically 180 days before you visit.
 If you're able to obtain reservations at your first-choice restaurants, then you can decide whether the plan makes economic sense.

 Finally, note that skipping a single full-service dinner during a visit of five or fewer days can mean the difference between saving and losing money.
 In our experience, having a scheduled sit-down meal for every day of a weeklong vacation can be mentally exhausting, especially for kids and teens.
 A mom from Columbus, Ohio says: